isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2021-04-24-spark-product-count.md

 ---
 layout: post
 title: PySpark - Let's count products
-categories: Software-Engineering
-author : Isuru Nuwanthilaka
-last_modified_at: 2021-04-23 21:05:20
-tags: [Big Data]
 ---

 Big Data field is growing day by day so as the technologies which supports big data.
 Spark is another interesting platform to